sictweb/bti425-2020/graded-work/assign4.md

 Add `<meta>` tags for author and description, similar to what you've done in previous assignments.

+> New notice (on Fri Mar 16)...
+> We have created a document that suggests [how to create the containment structure](https://github.com/sictweb/bti425/blob/master/Templates_and_solutions/containment-nav-content-footer.md) for an app that has nav, content, and footer areas.
+Just like this app.
+> You may find it useful for this assignment, and for future work (as is or adapted).
+> You're welcome.

 <br>

 ### Doing the work